Djokovic out of US Open after hitting line judge with ball

 NEW YORK (AP) — Novak Djokovic was kicked out of the U.S. Open for accidentally hitting a line judge in the throat with a tennis ball after dropping a game in his fourth-round match Sunday, a stunning end to his 29-match winning streak and bid for an 18th Grand Slam title.

-During a discussion of about 10 minutes near the net involving chair umpire Aurelie Tourte, tournament referee Soeren Friemel and Grand Slam supervisor Andreas Egli, Djokovic appeared to be pleading his case.
-But eventually, he walked over to shake hands with Carreno Busta.
+During a discussion of about 10 minutes near the net involving tournament referee Soeren Friemel, Grand Slam supervisor Andreas Egli and chair umpire Aurelie Tourte, Djokovic pleaded his case.

+“His point was that he didn’t hit the line umpire intentionally.
+He said, ‘Yes, I was angry.
+I hit the ball.
+I hit the line umpire.
+The facts are very clear.
+But it wasn’t my intent.
+I didn’t do it on purpose.’
+So he said he shouldn’t be defaulted for it,” said Friemel, who made the decision to end the match.
+“And we all agree that he didn’t do it on purpose, but the facts are still that he hit the line umpire and the line umpire was clearly hurt.”

+Friemel didn’t see what happened, and said he was not allowed to check a video replay, but was given a rundown by Egli and Tourte.
+Friemel said that even if Djokovic didn’t intend to hurt the line judge, she was hurt, and that was enough to merit the ruling.

 “I was a little bit in shock, no?”
-Carreno Busta said later at a news conference done via video conference.
+Carreño Busta said later at a news conference done via video conference because of social-distancing rules at the U.S. Open, the first Grand Slam tournament staged amid the coronavirus pandemic.

 Djokovic quickly left the tournament grounds without speaking to reporters, posting an apology on social media hours later.